 In 1912-1913, a Scherzer rolling-lift railway bridge (a type of bascule bridge) was built by the Dominion Bridge Company of Lachine, Quebec for the Canadian Northern Railway, some 350 feet (107 m) upstream of the detached lock to avoid interference with navigation and reduce the need for the bridge to be lifted.
 The base of the bridge was 8 feet 6 inches (2.6 m) above the level of the water.
 The line is no longer in service, the tracks have been removed, and the bridge is now permanently raised.
 It was designated a National Historic Site in 1983.

 Of the many historic buildings in Smiths Falls, of interest to canal travellers are the buildings that house the Rideau Canal Office of Parks Canada and the Rideau Canal Visitor Information Centre.
 These buildings are on the north end of Jason Island, beside the waste weir channel.
 The original building on this site was a mill, erected in about 1830 by Abel Russell Ward to replace his original mill that was taken down to make way for the canal works.
 In 1852, Ward built a new grist mill and in 1868 he also built an oatmeal mill.
 In 1880, Alexander Wood bought the mills, and in 1887 he rebuilt the grist mill in stone.
 By 1924, the complex known as Wood's Mills ceased operation.
 The Town of Smiths Falls acquired the complex when it was purchased by the Water Works Commission.
 It was sometime during this period that the granary attached to the mill either burned down, or was torn down.
 In 1981, Parks Canada purchased the property, then owned by Smiths Falls' resident David James.
 A four million dollar restoration of the complex to bring it back to its 1887 glory, including rebuilding the granary, was launched in 1989.
-The granary section housed the Rideau Canal Museum from 1991 until 2012 when it changed to the Rideau Canal Visitor Information Centre.
+The granary section housed the Rideau Canal Museum from 1991 until 2012 when it handed over to Parks Canada and changed to the Rideau Canal Visitor Information Centre.

-The Rideau Canal headquarters moved from Ottawa to 12 Maple Avenue N in Smiths Falls in about 1973.
-In 1991 they moved into their new offices at 34a Beckwith Street, a portion of the restored Wood's Mill Complex.
+Parks Canada's Rideau Canal headquarters moved from Ottawa to 12 Maple Avenue N in Smiths Falls in about 1973.
+In 1991 they moved into their new offices at 34a Beckwith Street, a portion of the restored Wood’s Mill Complex.

 |Wood's Mill Complex - rear of buildings